jftanner/Subwave/README.md

  - Conversations with new messages will be highlighted in bold.

 ## Current version limitations
-As of version 0.0.4 there remain a number of limitations and issues:
+As of version 0.0.5 there remain a few limitations and issues:
-- A second server throws an exception if launched with the same port (Issue #34)
+- Various text-user-interface (TUI) features are unimplemented or were broken with the GUI upgrade.
-- Various TUI features are unimplemented or were broken with the GUI upgrade.
+ - Some features will be implemented or repaired in a future release.
- - Some of the features will be implemented or repaired in a future release.
+ - Some features will not be available in the TUI.
 - openJDK 6 is not compatible with the client GUI
- - openJDK 6 support may be restored during development.
+ - openJDK 6 does not support parametrized types with JList objects.
- - Oracle JDK 7 and Oracle JDK 8 are both supported.
+ - Oracle JDK 7 and Oracle JDK 8 are both still supported.

 See the issue tracker at [Waffle IO](https://waffle.io/tanndev/Subwave) for current progress information.